 Finding out about hidden charges, long delivery time, and lack of the preferred payment methods while on the checkout page is actually one of the biggest reasons why customers decide to leave a store and look for another one.
 Putting all the information they might need right at the front (such as shipping options, return policies, or payment methods) meanwhile shows your customers you care about them making the right purchase decision.

-Improve website experience for customers with usability audit
+Improve website experience for customers with Shopify user experience audit

 Reviewing your e-commerce store through the usability audit can help you discover any issues or pain points that might keep your customers from converting.
 It will also help you find out what is working and what isn’t and hint you at what you should do to make your customers’ experience on your website as smooth and easy as it can be.
 However, with how many website elements there might be to test for user experience, you and your in-house team may find it hard to run the audit yourself.